When did you start writing?

 How long, on average, does it take you to write a book?

 Having been a journalist, I write quickly.
 I can write a book in two months, and a novella in two weeks.
 I don’t have a set writing schedule, but just go at it until I’m done.
 I might write two hours a day, or ten hours a day.
 I can’t really rest until I’ve finished the book.
 Then, I might take a few weeks, or a few months break, depending on what else is going on in my life at the time.
-Hopefully do some traveling, as in the picture above in Lake Como, Italy.
+Hopefully do some traveling, as in the picture below in Lake Como, Italy.

 Who is your favorite character?